facebookresearch/spdl/docs/source/migration/why.rst

     Since SPDL comes with multimedia submodule which supports audio/video/image, and `OpenAI's tiktoken <https://github.com/openai/tiktoken>`_ and
     `HuggingFace's Tokenizers <https://github.com/huggingface/tokenizers>`_ † release GIL,
-    we believe that the major modalities from popular ML models are covererd.
+    we believe that the major modalities from popular ML models are covered.

     † The tokenizers is not thread-safe so it requires `a workaround <https://github.com/huggingface/tokenizers/issues/537#issuecomment-1372231603>`_.